The real Wolf Creek - Ivan Milat and the Backpacker Murders in the Australian Outback

 Ivan+Milat+Australian+backpacker+murders

 Between December 1989 and April 1992, seven young backpackers went missing while hitchhiking between Sydney and Melbourne in Australia.
-At the time, the cases caused plenty of fear amongst tourists in Australia but were quickly forgotten when the murderer was caught.
-For the teenagers, it was a case of being at the wrong place at the wrong time.
+At the time, the cases caused plenty of fear amongst tourists in Australia but were quickly forgotten when the perpetrator was eventually caught.
+For the murdered teenagers, it was a case of being at the wrong place at the wrong time.

 The bodies of the hitchhikers were all discovered in the Belanglo State Forest, southwest of Sydney and 80 miles west of the New South Wales city of Wollongong in Australia.

-Eventually, serial killer Ivan Milat was convicted of the murders on July 27, 1996.
-He was sentenced to seven consecutive life sentences, but his minimum term before he could apply for parole was set at a surprisingly low 18 years by the judge.
+Serial killer Ivan Milat was convicted of the murders on July 27, 1996, and he was sentenced to seven consecutive life sentences.
+His minimum term before he could apply for parole was set at a surprisingly low 18 years by the judge.
 Milat served his time at the maximum-security Goulburn Correctional Centre, an Australian super-maximum security prison for men located in Goulburn, New South Wales.

 On October 27, 2019, at 4.07 am, the “backpacker killer”, Milat, died at the age of 74 as a result of oesophageal cancer, still claiming he was innocent of his crimes.